Kerteh F.C.: Special edition jersey

 In June 2020, Kerteh FC released a special jersey called 'Kerteh FC Jersey 2020 #StayAtHome Edition' in tribute to the lockdown caused by the COVID-19 pandemic in Malaysia.
-Each jersey has its own serial number at the bottom left of the jersey.
+Each jersey has its own serial number at the bottom.
 The jersey also has the words 'Perintah Kawalan Pergerakan' with the date '18.3.2020 – 9.6.2020' on the chest in remembrance of the Malaysian movement control order implemented by the government.
 The number 20 on the back of the jersey symbolises the year of 2020, when the COVID-19 pandemic started in Malaysia.
 Due to high demand, the jersey was re-released in September 2020 and again in July 2021.

 Anthem

 On 4 February 2019, the club released its official anthem titled Kerteh FC (The Oilers) – The City of Light.
 Written and composed by Azizul Hj Umar, the song was sung by the Malaysian singer Oja.